myhdl/myhdl/doc/source/manual/conversion.rst

 Template transformation
 =======================

-.. note:: This section is only revelant for VHDL.
+.. note:: This section is only relevant for VHDL.

 There is a difference between VHDL and Verilog in the way in which sensitivity to signal edges is specified.
 In Verilog, edge specifiers